system-zero/system-zero/data/docs/la.md

 # Comparisons.

-  - a value of `none` it is the only that can be compared with all the other types for truethness
+  - a value of `null` it is the only that can be compared with all the other types for truethness

   - an ArrayType can be compared also with only other arrays